garrettc00per/als-cfdna-classifier/FEATURE_SELECTION_PIPELINE.md

 - Biological interpretation of results

 The finding that multiple approaches work similarly is scientifically valuable - it reveals the multi-dimensional nature of the ALS cfDNA signal and the fundamental limits of small sample sizes.

+A NOTE ON REPRODUCIBILITY

+I set random seeds throughout (np.random.seed(), random.seed(), random_state in models) to make this reproducible.
+However, I've found that exact reproducibility isn't guaranteed even with seeds set.
+There are a few likely culprits:

+1. sklearn's cross_val_score has internal randomness that might not be fully controlled
+2. RandomForest can have some non-deterministic behavior depending on version
+3. Threading/parallelization (even with n_jobs=1) can introduce variance
+4. Different sklearn versions might use different random number generators
+5. Operating system differences in floating point operations

+What I should have done for perfect reproducibility:
+- Set PYTHONHASHSEED environment variable
+- Use RandomState objects instead of global random seeds
+- Disable all parallelization explicitly
+- Save the actual CV fold indices for reuse

+However, here's the important part: the 20-replicate approach with mean ± SD is actually MORE scientifically rigorous than single-run reproducibility.
+Why?

+If my code gives different results each run, that's telling me something important: performance varies with data splits.
+By running 20 times and reporting the distribution of results, I'm quantifying that variance honestly rather than hiding it behind a single "reproducible" number.

+Think about it:
+- Single run with seed=42: F1 = 0.81 (lucky split?)
+- Single run with seed=43: F1 = 0.73 (unlucky split?)
+- 20 runs averaged: F1 = 0.77 ± 0.03 (true expected performance)

+The third approach gives a more honest assessment.
+The fact that I CAN'T just cherry-pick one good seed is actually a feature, not a bug.